zapier/zapier-platform-cli/README.md

 There are two primary ways to make HTTP requests in the Zapier platform:

-1. **Shorthand HTTP Requests** - these are simple object literals that make it easy to define simple/repetitive requests.
+1. **Shorthand HTTP Requests** - these are simple object literals that make it easy to define simple requests.
 1. **Manual HTTP Requests** - this is much less "magic", you use `z.request()` to make the requests and control the response.

 There are also a few helper constructs you can use to reduce boilerplate: